Cykyrios/GodotInSim/README.md

 ## Example

-A very simple example is provided as a demo (demo.tscn is the default scene).
+A very simple example is provided as a demo in [this repository](https://github.com/Cykyrios/GodotInSim-Demo).
 The following images are from this demo.

 ![InSim](/examples/GIS_demo.gif)